variadico/noti/docs/man/noti.1.md

 -n,\--gchat
 : Trigger a Google Chat notification.
 This requires `gchat.appurl` to be set.

+-i,\--chanify
+: Trigger a Chanify notification.
+This requires `chanify.channelURL` to be set.

 -k, \--slack
 : Trigger a Slack notification.
 This requires `slack.appurl` (for Slack apps) or `slack.token` and `slack.channel` (for legacy tokens) to be set.